 Step 4.
 Check For Cells That Contain Formula.
 Convert Cells If They Do Not.

-Now, the For Each looping method is used to check if any of the cells in the selection contain a formula.
+The For Each looping method checks if any of the cells in the selection contain a formula.
 This is ideal.
 It executes a statement or a group of statements for each element in an array or collection.
 If any cells contain a formula then they are not converted.
 If they are not or ‘False’ then Excel goes ahead and converts the cells to lower case.
 This continues until all of the cells in the selections have been looped.

 Step 5.
 Ending The Macro.